Frederikvdsteen/EO_OC_DCM/README.md

 The function [prep_eeglab.m](https://github.com/Frederikvdsteen/EO_OC_DCM/tree/main/prep_eeglab.m) was used for pre-processing the EEG data with EEGLAB (version 13.3.2b) and the function [semi_automated_ica_rejection_and_rereferencing.m](https://github.com/Frederikvdsteen/EO_OC_DCM/tree/main/semi_automated_ica_rejection_and_rereferencing.m) was used for re-referencing and manually removing independent components.

+The function [spectral_analysis_with_10hz_topoplot.m](https://github.com/Frederikvdsteen/EO_OC_DCM/blob/main/spectral_analysis_with_10hz_topoplot.m) performs the spectral analysis, permutation based t-testing and plotting of the results

 The folder [perm_ttest](https://github.com/Frederikvdsteen/EO_OC_DCM/tree/main/perm_ttest) contains the code for the permutation based t-testing of spectral analysis of all channels